vizzuhq/ipyvizzu/CONTRIBUTING.md

 #### Testing

-The ipyvizzu project is tested with `unittest` testing framework and .
+The ipyvizzu project is tested with `unittest` testing framework.

 Run the `test` make target to install ipyvizzu into your virtual environmnt and run the tests.